suhrig/arriba/documentation/internal-algorithm.md

 ------------------

 `duplicates`
-: Arriba removes PCR duplicates based on identical end coordinates of fragments.
-It is not necessary to mark duplicates via an external tool, since Arriba identifies duplicates itself.
-The library attribute (`LB`) of the read group tag (`RG`) in the BAM header is not yet respected by Arriba.
+: Arriba supports two modes of duplicate marking: internal and external.
+Internal duplicate marking is the default.
+Arriba then detects PCR duplicates automatically based on identical end coordinates of fragments.
+The library attribute (`LB`) of the read group tag (`RG`) in the BAM header is not respected by Arriba's internal duplicate marking.
+External duplicate marking can be enabled using the parameter `-u`.
+It requires that alignments be marked as duplicates via the `BAM_FDUP` flag.
+External duplicate marking is advisable when the `LB` attribute should be respected or when a library with unique molecular identifiers (UMIs) is used (and other scenarios where duplicates cannot be identified merely based on mapping coordinates).

 `uninteresting_contigs`
 : Apart from chromosomes, genome assemblies typically contain a few unassembled contigs (`GL...`) or decoy sequences (`hs37d5`).
 Events between the chromosomes and these contigs are not of interest, because they are merely an effect of the incomplete state of the assembly.
 This filter removes all events that concern contigs other than the chromosomes 1-22, X, and Y (as defined by parameter `-i`).